Healthcare Fax Workflows in 2026 | From Paper to Paperless

 Start by inventorying what exists today: fax servers, integrations, numbers, and the workflows they support.
 Identify who owns each workflow, where dependencies exist, and where risk concentrates—single points of failure, aging infrastructure, carrier reliance, or fragile custom logic.
 Define baseline expectations for availability and recovery so there’s a shared understanding of what the environment must support.

-This upfront work is nontrivial, but it establishes a clear scope and risk profile.
+This is a significant amount of upfront work, but it establishes a clear scope and risk profile.
 Without it, migration decisions tend to optimize for convenience rather than stability.

-With priorities aligned, map requirements to the target architecture and begin with a pilot.
+Once priorities are aligned, map requirements to the target architecture and begin with a pilot.
 Validate routing behavior, delivery reliability, and throughput under real conditions before expanding in phases.
 Security and compliance controls—such as access, encryption, and logging—should be confirmed before production traffic moves, not retrofitted after the fact.

-This approach may feel overly rigorous and even burdensome, but in our experience, it’s the safest way to maximize the likelihood of success and to minimize disruptions.
+In our experience, this the safest way to maximize the likelihood of success and to minimize disruptions.

 If you’re planning a move away from physical fax or aging infrastructure, we can help assess your current environment and map a phased migration that protects integrations, availability, and compliance.
 To discuss your goals with a senior solutions architect, please contact us today.